Reggie01/JavascriptCalculator/README.md

 ﻿#Readme

 This is the handlebars version of FreeCodeCamp Zipline project "[Javascript Calculator](http://www.freecodecamp.com/challenges/build-a-javascript-calculator)".
 Follow the link to see all user stories for the [project](http://www.freecodecamp.com/challenges/build-a-javascript-calculator).
+My codepen version of the Javascript Calculator is at [codepen](http://codepen.io/Reggie01/full/RWgQQB/).

 ### User Stories
 * User Story: I can add, subtract, multiply and divide two numbers.